quentinducasse/decima/README.md

 ---

 ### 🐳 3.
 Build and launch DECIMA
+Before running these commands:

+- Windows / macOS → Start Docker Desktop.
+- Linux → Ensure the Docker daemon is running (type 'sudo systemctl start docker' if needed).

+Build and launch the containers

 ```bash
 docker compose build app   # Only needed the first time, or if Dockerfile/requirements.txt change